percwg/perc-wg/double/draft-ietf-perc-double.md

 ## Relaying a Packet

-The Media Distributor does has the part of the key for the outer (hop-by-hop) but does not have the part of the key for the  (end-to-end) cryptographic algorithm.
+The Media Distributor has the part of the key for the outer (hop-by-hop), but it does not have the part of the key for the (end-to-end) cryptographic algorithm.
 The cryptographic algorithm and key used to decrypt a packet and any encrypted RTP header extensions would be the same as those used in the endpoint's outer algorithm and key.